Get in Touch

 Day 2 - RCA Toolkit, CAPA Selection and Integration

-Choosing the appropriate Root Cause Analysis (RCA) toolkit—5 Whys, Fishbone (Ishikawa), or Fault Tree Analysis—based on the complexity of the case.
+Selecting the appropriate Root Cause Analysis (RCA) toolkit—choosing between 5 Whys, Fishbone (Ishikawa), and Fault Tree Analysis based on case complexity.

-Correctly applying each RCA tool while focusing on avoiding common errors.
+Correctly applying each RCA tool, with a strong emphasis on avoiding common errors.

-Verifying causes and confirming root causes through data and replication rather than assumptions.
+Verifying causes and confirming root causes through data analysis and replication, rather than reliance on assumptions.

-Selecting CAPA actions that are proportional to the type of root cause identified.
+Selecting CAPA measures that are proportional to the type of root cause identified.

-Establishing measurable criteria for checking CAPA effectiveness and understanding the most common reasons why CAPAs fail.
+Establishing measurable effectiveness criteria for CAPA and identifying the most frequent reasons why CAPA initiatives fail.

-Executing an end-to-end integration on a case study, walking through the entire process from deviation to CAPA and its effectiveness verification.
+Executing an end-to-end integration exercise using a case study, moving from deviation reporting through to CAPA implementation and effectiveness verification.

 Requirements